mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

 Great, no errors and our output looks correct.
 "DayOfWeekAsString" did the trick.
+Note that we use an ampersand (**&**) to instruct our CFML engine to concatenate the string.

-There is another string combination called *string interpolation*.
+There is another string combination options, which is called *string interpolation*.

-**String interpolation** is the process of sticking data into the middle of strings.
-We use the symbols ```#``` around the "variable" where in a string the value should be inserted.
+**String interpolation** is the process of sticking data (i.e., variables) into the middle of strings.
+We use the hash symbol (```#```) around the "variable" where the value should be inserted in the string.
 Inside those hashes we can put any variable and output it in that spot.
 Our previous example "message" could be rewritten like this:

 #### Tag